 Where is Big Data headed in 2016?
-To begin with, predicting what’s going to be in the future has never been an easy task.
-We don’t know for sure if the machines will ultimately become smarter than man or we will be able to buy self-driving cars.
+To begin with, predicting what will be in the future has never been easy.
+We don’t know if machines will ultimately become smarter than men or if we can buy self-driving cars.
 Not yet.
-We are in the middle of the year 2016 and know for sure that the power of Big Data will dominate our discussion forums for a long time to come.
+We are in the middle of 2016 and understand that the power of Big Data will dominate our discussion forums for a long time.

 The Cloud is everywhere!
-Well, the wave of innovation is far from over, and if this is anything to go by, then Big Data will be Bigger, Faster, and more Cloudier than any other time in recent memory.
-That’s a positive sign if you ask me, but let’s delved a bit deeper into this burning subject to know what will be trending in the next few months as far as big data is concerned.
+Well, the wave of innovation is far from over, and if this is anything to go by, then Big Data will be Bigger, Faster, and Cloudier than at any other time in recent memory.
+That’s a positive sign if you ask me, but let’s delve deeper into this burning subject to know what will be trending in the next few months regarding big data.
 Once a year, we try to take stock of the top trends in the world of big data that is changing the world of business as we know it.
 Here’s a rundown of important big data trends we believe will make a big splash in the coming months.

 Trend #1: Quantum Approach to Big Data

 The Quantum computing concept has been around for quite some time.
 There is a real possibility that it will come into full force in 2016.
-But we will have to wait and see if the use of quantum computing becomes more commonplace and widespread.
+But we will have to wait and see if quantum computing becomes more commonplace and widespread.
 There’s a possibility of coding the machines more understandably.
-If forward-thinking tech giants are believed, then a quantum approach to handling massive datasets could solve complex problems.
+A quantum approach to handling massive datasets could solve complex problems if forward-thinking tech giants are believed.
 From gene mapping to space exploration, every dataset is solvable with the new quantum-based approach.
 Quantum computers are going to be more powerful than today’s computers.
 Quantum computing is said to be the biggest technological breakthrough since the invention of the microprocessor.
-‘Bits’ may become passé, welcome quantum ‘qubits’!
+‘Bits’ may become passé; welcome quantum ‘qubits’!

 Trend #2: The NoSQL Conquest